jrsmith3/jrsmith3.github.io/content/DRAFT.md

 * `MethodsInput` - test methods that take input.
 Includes passing data of the wrong type, data that's outside of a constraint, etc.
 * `MethodsReturnType` - test that methods return the proper type of data.
 * `MethodsReturnUnits` - test that methods return the proper units, assuming the method returns data of type `astropy.units.Unit`.
 * `MethodsReturnValues` - tests that the methods return appropriate values.
-These tests are particularly important for what I've been calling "calculator methods."
+These tests are particularly important for methods which actually implement the physical model; I call them "calculator methods."
+Testing the values of these methods is a whole other kettle of fish and will be discussed in a subsequent revision.

 Each class contains methods that implement a test.
 These methods are named according to the rubric